-Note: Do not run the root.sh script until this dialog box appears.
+Note: Do not run the root . sh script until this dialog box appears.

-When you see this dialog box, run the root . sh script in a different shell as the root user.
+When you see this dialog box, run the root. sh script in a different shell as the root user.
 The script is located in the Oracle home directory of this instance.

-Note: During the root . sh prompt, you might get some warning messages.
-Ignore the messages and continue with the installation.
+Note: During the root.sh prompt, you might get some warning messages.
+Ignore the messages and continue with the installation

-Note: This dialog box appears twice for the single-computer installation, once during infrastructure installation and next during the application tier installation.
+This dialog box appears twice for the Infrastructure and Applications installationon one computer, once during infrastructure installation and next during the Applications tier installation.